emb-riscv/specs-markdown/system-clock.md

 ## The clock control and status register

+Controls the system clock timer and provides status data.

+By default, the system clock starts disabled; software must enable it duirn startup.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | `enable` | rw | 0b0 | Indicates the enabled status of the system clock counter: <br> 0 - Counter is disabled (default). <br> 1 - Counter is enabled. |